 (Augie’s memory may be very slightly faulty: Cottonseed would holler “Howdy, honker,” to those passing his San Mateo Bridge outpost at KVSM; the KEEN transmitter shack was set far enough off of the road that the occasional car horn could hardly be heard.)

-The early 1960s found Cottonseed back again at KEEN (touted as “one of KEEN’s most popular air salesmen for over ten years”) and hosting a Saturday afternoon music program on Oakland’s KTVU (Channel 2), and he also operated an advertising and marketing firm, Clark and Associates, based in San Jose.
+The early 1960s found Cottonseed back again at KEEN (touted as “one of KEEN’s most popular air salesmen for over ten years”) and hosting a Saturday afternoon music program on Oakland’s KTVU (Channel 2).
+He also operated an advertising and marketing firm, Clark and Associates, based in San Jose.
 According to archival radio schedules, Cottonseed remained on KEEN as late as December 1967.

-He and Mozelle retired to Van Nuys, Calif., in 1985, and had moved to nearby Thousand Oaks several months before suffering a brain hemorrhage, the complications of which led to his death on January 9, 1992.
+He and Mozelle retired to Van Nuys, Calif., in 1985, and had moved to Thousand Oaks (Ventura County) only a few months before Clark suffered a brain hemorrhage, the complications of which led to his death on January 9, 1992.
 Cottonseed Clark Fulks was 82 years old.

 — Text by The Cottonmouth Kid